jonathancodyclark/digitalArchive/readme.txt

 ng serve -o

 Resources:
-Will only work if you create resources Folder which contains application.properties and application.yml also have to make email used allow less secure apps.
+Will only work if you create resources folder at digitalArchive/digitalArchive/src/main/resources which contains application.properties and application.yml also have to make email used allow less secure apps.

 application.properties format:
 #Database connection